-Using CometD-based apps such as EMP Connector or the empApi Lightning component, you can subscribe to channels by supplying the channel endpoint.
+You can subscribe to channels by supplying the channel endpoint.
 For example, to subscribe to events for all selected entities, subscribe to /data/ChangeEvents.
-Apex triggers can't subscribe to channels but can subscribe to a single event.
+Apex triggers can't subscribe to channels but can subscribe to a single event only.
 For example, you can create an Apex trigger on AccountChangeEvent to subscribe to only Account change events.